q3769/semver-maven-plugin/README.md

 # semver-maven-plugin

-A simple Maven Plugin to update current project's version in the local POM file, via CLI or scripting, according to the specifications of [Semantic Versioning 2.0.0](https://semver.org/)
+A simple Maven Plugin to update a Maven project's version in the local POM file, via CLI or scripting, according to the specifications of [Semantic Versioning 2.0.0](https://semver.org/)

 ## User story

-As a user of this Maven Plugin, I want to update the value of the `version` element in the local pom.xml file according to the Semantic Versioning 2.0.0 specifications, by issuing a Maven command from CLI or scripting.
+As a user of this Maven Plugin, I want to update my Maven project's version defined in the local pom.xml file, according to the Semantic Versioning 2.0.0 specifications, by issuing Maven commands from CLI or build script/code.

 Notes: